Return to Main Page

 Eared Quetzal - Euptilotis neoxenus

 The Eared Quetzal was recently named the Eared Trogon, but research has shown they are much more closely related to Quetzals than Trogon species.
 They are primarily found montane forests of western Mexico, but beginning in 1977, tiny numbers of the species have been found in canyon forests of southern Arizona.
 Confirmed breeding has also occurred in select locations of southern Arizona.
-While the species is similar in overall structure as the Elegant Trogon, another tropical specialty with a range that barely overlaps into the United States, the Eared Quetzal is quite a bit larger, has a much smaller-looking head, and has obvious plumage differences.
+While the species is similar in overall structure as the Coppery-tailed Trogon, another tropical specialty with a range that barely overlaps into the United States, the Eared Quetzal is quite a bit larger, has a much smaller-looking head, and has obvious plumage differences.

 Habitat